saikrishnatbijil/questdb.io/docs/operations/updating-data.md

 - Partitions are manifested as subdirectories under the folder which represents the table
 - The actual data is stored in column files inside these subdirectories
 - Column files store data **ordered by the designated timestamp** and they are **append-only**.
-This goes naturally with time series data, just think about market data where the price of different financial instruments are tracked during the trading day, for example
+This goes naturally with time-series data, just think about market data where the price of different financial instruments are tracked during the trading day, for example